AdobeDocs/experience-platform.en/help/query-service/ui/overview.md

 ## Next steps

-Now that you are familiar with [!DNL Query Service] user interface on [!DNL Platform], you can access [!DNL Query Editor] to start creating your own query projects to share with other users in your organization.
-For more information on authoring and running queries in [!DNL Query Editor], see the [[!DNL Query Editor] user guide](./user-guide.md).
+Now that you are familiar with Query Service user interface on [!DNL Platform], you can access Query Editor to start creating your own query projects to share with other users in your organization.
+For more information on authoring and running queries in Query Editor, see the [Query Editor user guide](./user-guide.md).